amul-dhungel/FreshGlobe/README.md

 # freshglobe
 This is a eco friendly project.
-It was developed in google flutter Hack20 competition.
+It was developed for the google flutter competition.

 <img src="Screenshots/login.png">
 <img src="Screenshots/home.png">